 Immediately from the start, you get access to an overworld map, where you can control Billy and access levels in a somewhat non-linear fashion.
 Although the overworld map isn’t very big, you can enter 15 levels (plus an extra secret level), which get increasingly bigger and harder.

-The levels are divided in 2 types: the cities and the shrines.
+The levels are divided into 2 types: the cities and the shrines.
 The cities are the main levels and are represented on the map as big buildings.
-You only have to finish those that have the ship parts in order to finish the game.
+You only have to finish those that have the ship parts to finish the game.
 The shrines are represented as small, blue buildings and although they’re smaller levels, they’re not necessarily easier.
 The shrines are optional, but they do have items that give points and make the gameplay easier.

-In these levels, you control Billy from left to right and jump in several platforms to avoid enemies and other hazards.
+In these levels, you control Billy from left to right and jump on several platforms to avoid enemies and other hazards.
 You can also use Billy’s raygun to fight the enemies, but it’s void of charges at the beginning and you have to collect ammo for it.
 You can also collect other items, like lollipops, soda cans (that look like Pepsi cans), books, pizza slices and teddy bears for points, of which you get an extra life for every 20,000 points.

 But what you really need to collect, apart from the ship parts, are the keycards to open the several doors located in the levels and the pogo stick.
-The pogo stick, which can be found in one of the early shrines, is probably the most useful tool in your possession because it makes possible for Billy to reach higher platforms and secret areas where more items are available for extra points (and lives).
+The pogo stick, which can be found in one of the early shrines, is probably the most useful tool in your possession because makes it possible for Billy to reach higher platforms and secret areas where more items are available for extra points (and lives).

 The levels are all pretty well designed, especially some cities, which contain big mazes full of traps and enemies.
 The game is also very colourful and the sprites, albeit somewhat small, are well detailed.
 The enemies’ animation is also quite simple but smooth, and Billy himself is equally well animated.

-But the best part of the game for me, besides the level design, are the controls.
+But the best part of the game for me, besides the level design, is the controls.
 Whether you’re playing with the keyboard or with a gamepad, the controls are tight and responsive.
 If you fall to your death, it’s your own fault, not the controls’.

 With 16 levels in total, the game has a proper length to it (unless you play only the obligatory levels), but with the lack of difficulty levels, the game feels very easy, especially if you’re used to platformers.
 Except for the secret level, which is actually hard.